Why should I convert, isn’t it easier to mix?

 The mechanics for successful combustion for SVO is very simple, once it is heated to normal engine temperatures around 80°C + it burns similarly to Diesel.
 But it really is no use heating veg oil and squirting it into a cold unmodified engine, the net effect is cold start problems as outlined in the following paragraph.
 Everything, the engine and the SVO going into that engine must be at a similar hot temperature.

-There are many common misconceptions about running diesels on veg oil, just because the vehicle appears to start and run okay with a mix on an unmodified engine, then it must be OK?
+There are many common misconceptions about running diesels on veg oil, just because the vehicle appears to start and run ok with a mix on an unmodified engine, then it must be OK?
 WRONG.
 It must be stressed at this stage that the following should be read in conjunction with our section on injection pumps.

 Vegetable oil ONLY burns cleanly when hot, so when mixing, most of all potential damage will be caused when starting from cold, when the fuel is forced through injectors, the fuel is thicker thereby putting tremendous unnecessary strain on the fuel system pump and injectors, at least shortening their life, the cold veg oil part of the mix does not fully atomize, you need a fine atomized spray of fuel for clean combustion, larger droplets than intended will form, when they are larger they become incombustible, now large droplets of incombustible fuel have to go somewhere, some will be thrown out of the exhaust causing unnecessary pollution and acrid smell, some accumulates on the internals of the engine running the risk of carbon build up which can stick piston rings into their grooves and can damage surfaces on bores.
 The remainder will find its way down the bores into the engine oil causing greater engine oil contamination than normal.

 ALL diesel engines have a certain amount of fuel to engine oil contamination to a greater or lesser extent dependant upon many things, pre-combustion chambered engines tend to suffer less than direct injection engines.
 This is why, on any diesel, when engine oil is changed it immediately appears black again, this is soot / carbon deposits amongst other contaminates.
 When diesel contaminates engine oil it thins it out then most evaporates, when veg oil contaminates it thickens due to polymerisation and there is no evaporation.
 When engines are started from cold on SVO or a mix this ingress can be greatly accelerated.
 If you find that the dipstick level is rising the sump is filling up, it is a sure sign that your engine oil is being contaminated with veg oil, if left unchecked an overfull sump can cause damage.
 A simple test for polymerisation is to dip then get sample oil between thumb and forefinger, if it is sticky, CHANGE THE OIL, with converted engines in good condition this does not usually happen until normal service mileage is due, if at all.
-With converted engines we recommend engine oil changes every 5000 to 6000 miles, a good mineral based oil or semi synthetic oil is okay for some engines but a high spec plant based engine oil such as Plantomot 5w40 is even better as these oils resist polymerization well, conserve energy and are rapidly biodegradable.
+With converted engines we recommend engine oil changes every 5000 to 6000 miles, a good mineral based oil or semi synthetic oil is ok for some engines but a high spec plant based engine oil such as Plantomot 5w40 as offered here is even better as these oils resist polymerization well, conserve energy and are rapidly biodegradable.
 We advise use of these oils especially on higher powered engines and direct injection types.
 In extreme cases where the engine has gone way over its service interval and/or engine is not in good repair the engine oil can turn to sludge.
 BE WARNED.

 This all usually happens gradually over time so is not immediately noticeable, it is the false sense of security in which “my mate says” everything is hunky dory.
 Because there is usually no real noticeable difference except for maybe more smoke out of the exhaust than would be normal but of course “my mate” isn’t bothered is he?
 He’s at the front driving and the exhaust’s at the back in some other drivers face, of course this is where it really detracts and puts other road users off, and gives us a bad name, because they really do smell strongly of burning cooking oil, or should I say unburned cooking oil, there is a vast difference in the smell of veg oil when it is being burned properly, the faint smell of a barbeque with no more smoke than when running on Diesel is what it should be like.